The Podcast: S1

-Episode 15.
+Episode 15

-Published on 28th July 2022
+July 26, 2022

 Kelly Erhart

-Co-founder - Project Vesta
+Co-founder: Project Vesta

 In this interview I’m joined by Kelly Erhart to discuss the possibilities of coastal carbon capture for safely yet dramatically speeding up the process of mineral weathering which draws carbon down to Earth for very long term storage (thousands of years)